waredaniel/Currency-Exchanger/README.md

 ## Setup/Installation Requirements

+* Sign up for a free API key at app.exchangerate-api.com/signup
-* Clone repository
+* Clone repository from github
-* Open Currency-Exchanger in VS Code
+* Open Currency-Exchanger directory in VS Code
+* Create an .env file in the root directory and add "API_KEY:[your key here]"
 * npm install
 * npm run build
 * npm run start